Nikhil964/Data-Engineer-Intern-Assignment/README.md

 # Data-Engineer-Intern-Assignment

 ## Prerequisites
-You will need a Python toolchain to run this
+You will need a Python toolchain to run this.
+(Libraries required: pandas, bs4, re, requests, urllib)

 ## About the repo
 * It includes a 'scraper.py' and 'finalDataset.csv' files